Graduate Programs in Deaf Education

-Several options for study within the program are offered, including:
+Several tracks for study are offered, including:

 - A maximum of 9 credits of high-quality graduate work done at a regionally accredited U.S. institution or an officially recognized degree-granting international institution may be applied toward the requirements for a Master's.
 However, credits earned to complete a previous Master's degree elsewhere may not be applied to the Flagler graduate degree.
 All hours must be completed prior to enrolling in the Flagler Master’s program.